What happens after I file an appeal?

 - You request that no hearing be held.

-If the ALJ decides a hearing is needed, you will be notified by mail of the scheduled time and place.
+If the ALJ decides a hearing is needed, you will be notified of the scheduled time and place.
 The letter will also explain when you should submit any additional documents.

 What kind of hearing can I expect?